GDP-ADMIN/gen-ai-examples/examples/gen-ai-hello-world/README.md

 This is an example of how to use the gllm-pipeline library to build a RAG pipeline.

+> [!WARNING]
+> The GenAI SDK is in binary version and is currently only available for Linux.

 ## Prerequisites

 1. Python v3.11 or above.